Marcoacfbr/MultiBP-Scripts/README.md

 </p>

 # References
-It will be available soon.
+It will be available soon.Figueiredo, M., Sandes, E., Teodoro, G., & Melo, A. C. (2020, March).
+Parallel comparison of huge dna sequences in multiple gpus with block pruning.
+In 2020 28th Euromicro International Conference on Parallel, Distributed and Network-Based Processing (PDP) (pp. 22-29).
+IEEE.